blockybears/tv-indicator-access/README.md

   - Requires `--profile-url https://www.tradingview.com/u/<user>/#published-scripts`.
 - `--grant`
   - Perform the grant flow.
 Used in `npm run grant`.
+- `--revoke`
+  - Remove access for provided users.
+Used in `npm run revoke`.
+Cannot be combined with `--grant`.
 - `--users`
   - One or more TradingView usernames.
 Accepts space- or comma-separated lists.
-Required for `--grant`.
+Required for `--grant` and `--revoke`.
 - `--scripts`
   - Optional scripts to process directly (URLs or IDs); space- or comma-separated.
 Skips profile enumeration.
 - `--no-expiry` | `--expires YYYY-MM-DD` | `--days N`